Pope Victor II

 Pope Victor II (c.
-1018 – 28 July 1057), born Gebhard of Dollnstein-Hirschberg, was the head of the Catholic Church and ruler of the Papal States from 13 April 1055 until his death in 1057.
+1018 – 28 July 1057), born Gebhard von Dollnstein-Hirschberg, was the head of the Catholic Church and ruler of the Papal States from 13 April 1055 until his death in 1057.
 Victor II was one of a series of German-born popes who led the Gregorian Reform.

 Early life

 Gebhard was a native of the Kingdom of Germany in the Holy Roman Empire.
 His place of birth is unknown.
 He was a son of the Swabian Count Hartwig of Calw and a kinsman of Emperor Henry III.
 Hartweg's brother, Gotebald, had been a canon of Eichstatt, then Provost of Speyer, Imperial Chancellor for Italy, and, from 1049 to 1063, Patriarch of Aquileia.
-At the suggestion of the emperor's uncle, Gebhard, bishop of Ratisbon, the 24-year-old Gebhard was appointed bishop of Eichstätt.
+At the suggestion of the emperor's uncle, Gebhard, Bishop of Ratisbon, the 24-year-old Gebhard was appointed Bishop of Eichstätt.
 In this position, he supported the emperor's interests and eventually became one of his closest advisors.